 When you sign up for a research study, your personal information is protected as required by law.
 The research team stores personal and private information with codes (instead of names or other identifying information), in order to not identify the participant or volunteer.
 The informed consent form that will be provided to you by the research team will have more information about privacy protection.

-Participants who are eligible and take part in the study may receive compensation up to $100.00 for time and travel.
+Participants who are eligible and take part in the study may receive compensation for time and travel.
 Please discuss this with the research site staff when they contact you.

 A participant can stop participating in the study at any time.
 If you do decide to stop early, you will simply have to notify the study team at the research center.
 The participant may be asked to visit one last time to check up on their health once the investigational medication has been stopped.